jlucla/mmh-birth-outcomes-project/README.md

 This project was conducted for an on-campus client for a capstone statistical consulting class at UCLA from February to March 2026.

 I worked in a team to analyze survey data collected on the [Chatterbaby](https://chatterbaby.org) app, a free application that uses artificial intelligence to identify different types of infant cries.
+Each row in the raw dataset represents a single survey respondent, as well as answers to demographic and clinical questions.

 The client’s goal was to understand how adverse maternal mental health affects birth outcomes.
 “Adverse maternal mental health” is operationalized as: self-reported depression, ADHD, OCD, bipolar disorder, psychosis/schizophrenia/schizoaffective disorder before or during pregnancy.
 “Birth outcomes” are operationalized using the outcome variables: